 - VA Loans

 The U.S. Department of Veterans Affairs helps service members, veterans, and surviving spouses buy homes with full financing.
-These loans do not require PMI, which can save a bundle.
-Private lenders can add their own requirements, but generally VA loans are a tremendous bennefit for military personel.
+These loans do not require PMI, which can save.
+Private lenders can add their own requirements, but generally VA loans are a benefit for military personnel.

 - Fannie Mae and Freddie Mac

-Both Fannie Mae (the Federal National Mortgage Association, FNMA) and Freddie Mac (the Federal Home Loan Mortgage Corporation, FHLMC) purchase home loans from private lenders, enabling lenders to make more mortgages for borowers like you.
-They purchase conventional, FHA, VA and USDA loans and gaurantee loans.
+Both Fannie Mae (the Federal National Mortgage Association, FNMA) and Freddie Mac (the Federal Home Loan Mortgage Corporation, FHLMC) purchase home loans from private lenders, enabling lenders to make more mortgages for borrowers like you.
+They purchase conventional, FHA, VA and USDA loans and guarantee loans.

 - Good Neighbor Next Door Programs